Updated: Mar 29

-I can support this wrestling by lending the benefit of my experience and by modeling enthusiasm for and trust in this process.
-For example: Sometimes greater perseverance is needed; whereas at other times, what is needed is the discipline (or healthy detachment) to turn the piece to the wall for a while to allow the knot to disentangle itself.
-Sometimes, a trip to a museum is needed to expand one’s range of possibility or to find a kindred spirit in someone you have never met.
-Sometimes, we recognize the thing that fits oddly in the piece should, instead of being removed, become the cornerstone upon which the rest of the piece should be re-built.
-And sometimes the passage we cherish so much in the picture that we tiptoe around it, fearing to ruin it, is the very blockage suffocating us from resolution.
-Now, these mysteries, these seeming delusions, of art-making are about as mysterious to me as they are to the student.
+I support this wrestling, this leaning in, by modeling my decision-making.
+Sometimes perseverance is needed; whereas at other times, the student needs the detachment to turn the piece to the wall for a while to allow the knot to untie itself through faculties aside from effort.
+Maybe a trip to a museum is needed to find a kindred spirit in someone you have never met.
+Maybe the thing that fits oddly in the piece should, instead of being removed, become the cornerstone upon which the rejuvenated piece is built.
+Sometimes the passage that we cherish so preciously, that we tiptoe around, is the very cancer that needs to be cut out.
+The cold, black sea of art-making is just as formidable to me as it is to them.
 It is just that I trust myself to swim.

 Communication is more listening than telling.
 Even while I set goals of the class in group discussion or in the syllabus; when I meet with students individually, I relate these goals to the work at hand.
 I re-state the class objectives by re-framing them in the language they are using.
 This reforming or adaptation follows each student’s learning mode, whether linguistic, kinesthetic, or visual.
 When the students see the concepts in the physical matter that they are making, then they are not adopting someone else’s idea, but rather see their own work interlaced within the continuum of ideas and images.